Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Experiments and Results

-\paragraph{Allen-Cahn:} The Allen-Cahn equation is reaction-diffusion equation and describes the time evolution of a binary mixture of phases, e.g. ice and water at zero degrees Celsius.
+The Allen--Cahn equation is a reaction-diffusion equation and describes the time evolution of a binary mixture of phases, e.g., ice and water at zero degrees Celsius.
 It is given by

-where $u$ is the phase field variable, representing the concentration of one of the phases. $\epsilon$ is parameter that controls size the of the interfaces between phases, and $u^3 - \mu u$ is the derivative of a double-well potential with minima at $\pm \sqrt{\mu}$ if $\mu > 0$, for $\mu \leq 0$ there is only one minimum at $0$.
-We solve this equation on a 1D domain of length 1.0 with periodic boundary conditions, from $t=0$ to $t=100$, using a finite difference scheme, with 200 spatial points and a time step of 0.1.
-Each trajectory starts from $u = 0$ homogeneously, however, because this is an unstable solution when $\mu>0$, we add a small random perturbation sampled from $\mathcal{N}(0, 0.001)$ to each spatial point.
+where $u$ is the phase-field variable, representing the concentration of one of the phases. $\epsilon$ is a parameter that controls the interface width between phases, and $u^3 - \mu u$ is the derivative of a double-well potential with minima at $\pm \sqrt{\mu}$ if $\mu > 0$; for $\mu \leq 0$, there is only one minimum at $0$.
+We solve this equation on a 1D domain of length 1.0 with periodic boundary conditions, from $t=0$ to $t=100$, using a finite difference scheme with 200 spatial points and a time step of 0.1.
+Each trajectory starts from the homogeneous state $u = 0$, however, because this is an unstable state when $\mu>0$, we add a small random perturbation sampled from $\mathcal{N}(0, 0.001)$ to each spatial point.
 We generate 400 trajectories in total, of which 300 are used for training and 100 for testing.
-For each trajectory, $\epsilon$ is randomly sampled from a loguniform distribution between 0.001 and 0.1., and $\mu$ from $\mathcal{U}(-0.1, 1.0)$.
+For each trajectory, $\epsilon$ is randomly sampled from a log-uniform distribution between 0.001 and 0.1, and $\mu$ from $\mathcal{U}(-0.1, 1.0)$.